seigot/tools/explain/README_agent.md

    - Functional safety requirements.
    - Ethical safety measures, including guardrails, prompt controls, and behavioral tuning.
 And, About AI Models.
    - Model names and categories like LLMs and SLMs
    - Model architectures, such as Transformers
    - Supported frameworks and hardware platforms

 ### ■ Slide 4 (Result Format)

-This slide shows the result format of the this research.
+This slide shows the result summary table of this research.
-リクエストとして、詳細情報に加えて、結果を一覧表に整理してほしい。
-これは活用判断をする際に役立ちます。
+I would like you to make the summary table as results in addition to the research detail.
+The summary table is helpful to consider and compare the options and for future decision-making.

 ### ■ Slide 5 (AI Agent Example)

-Let us now look at a practical example.
+Here are the brief example of practival use cases align with this research.
-This slide introduces NIO’s in-vehicle AI assistant, NOMI.
+On the left slide is NIO’s in-vehicle AI assistant, NOMI.
+NOMI provides natural communication exeperiences for the driver.
-Following the global rise of ChatGPT, NIO introduced NOMI GPT in 2024, integrating large language model capabilities into the platform.
-Key enhancements include:
-• Safer interactions
-• More natural and human-like conversations
-In addition, companies such as Mpathic.ai provide solutions for improving AI agent performance through:
-• Training
-• Evaluation
-• Behavioral calibration for high-risk and safety-critical environments
+The other side is Mpathic.ai.
+Mpathic.ai provides AI model Training/Evaluation/Performance calibration tuning platform for conversational AI agent.

 ### ■ Slide 6 (AI Model Example)

-Next, we examine an AI model example.
+The last slide is the brief example of AI Model.
-This slide presents Google’s Gemma model running on MediaTek platforms.
+One of the great example is Google’s Gemma on MediaTek platforms.
-MediaTek technologies, including:
-• NPUs
-• NeuroPilot
-• LiteRT
-enable efficient AI execution on embedded devices.
+I believe that most AI agents are expected to operate on edge devices.
-These technologies provide:
-• Low power consumption
-• Real-time inference
-• Reduced dependence on cloud connectivity
-Such capabilities are particularly important for automotive applications, where low latency and high reliability are critical.
+So We'd like to clarify which AI models are used by edge-based AI agents as much as possible.

 ### ■ Slide 7 (Closing)